The chimney sweep in homes, early 20th Century UK

-Since coal fires were the only form of heating in the early 1900s in working class family houses like ours, they were lit every day in winter - and burning coal produces soot.
+Coal fires were the only form of heating in the early 1900s in working class family houses like ours.
+These fires were lit every day in winter - and burning coal produces soot.
 As the chimneys got blocked up with the soot.
 Not only would this billow dirty black smoke out into the room, there was also the serious danger of the chimney catching light.

 Chimney fire and why it was dangerous

 Chimney fires can take place when there is a large soot build-up on the inside walls of a chimney.
-Although soot is produced by burning it is, nevertheless, itself iinflammable and it can catch light if the fire in the grate is burning strongly with flames reaching up into the chimney.
+Although soot is produced by burning it is, nevertheless, itself inflammable and it can catch light if the fire in the grate is burning strongly with flames reaching up into the chimney.

 When a chimney catches fire, there is no mistaking it.
 There is a roaring sound, and outside smoke can be seen pouring out of the top of the chimney.
 In some cases, flames can be seen as well.
 There is a unique characteristic smell to the smoke.

 The problem is that the flames inside the chimney draw fresh air up from the bottom which feeds the fire, and chimney fires are extremely difficult to put out.

 The heat produced can damage the brickwork of the chimney, and it is for this reason that chimneys need to be kept swept.

 So it was essential to have the chimney swept once or twice a year.
 What a business it was!

 Preparations for the chimney sweep's visit